-This recipe requires refrigerating the salted turkey for 2-3 days in the fridge, so plan accordingly.
+This recipe requires refrigerating the salted turkey for 3 days in the fridge, the last day uncovered, so plan accordingly.
 You will also need a rimmed baking sheet with a wire rack that fits inside.

 10-12 lb heritage turkey, patted dry

 Flip leg quarters skin side up and place breast, skin side down, on wire rack next to leg quarters.
-Return to oven and roast for another 30 minutes.
+Return to oven and roast for another 45 minutes.

-Flip breast skin side up and continue to roast until breast registers 155 degrees and thighs register 175 degrees.
-Remove turkey from oven and let rest for at least 30 minutes (the temperature will continue to rise during this time).
+Flip breast skin side up and continue to roast until breast registers 150-155 degrees and thighs register 175 degrees, another 1-2 hours.
+(Check temperature sooner rather than later -- things can happen quickly with a heritage turkey).
+Remove turkey from oven and let rest for 30-60 minutes.

 PRO TIP – Save the bones from your turkey after you finish eating it!
 The bones from pastured poultry are FULL of healthy minerals and fantastic flavor.
 I have an Instant Pot, and will usually just chuck in the bones along with any scraps of meat, 1 quart of water, a couple tablespoons of apple cider vinegar (which helps get the calcium and other minerals out of the bones and into the broth), veggie scraps, a bay leaf, a couple peppercorns and a generous pinch of salt in, then cook at high pressure for 1-2 hours, until the bones are starting to crumble.
 Strain and you have a great soup base or a healthy, tasty snack!
 Here are instructions on how to do it stove top: https://homesteadingfamily.com/how-to-make-chicken-bone-broth/